 There are many innovative ways to invest in real estate that don’t necessarily involve buying property.
 One of the most popular innovative investment paths is real estate crowdfunding.
 How’s it work?
 Think of it like GoFundMe for a real estate project or, if you’ve already advanced to a moderate level of expertise, a REIT for the social media era.

-Through sites like Fundrise or RealtyShares, pre-vetted developers allow investors like yourself to buy shares of their projects for very accessible amounts of money; Fundrise, for example, has only a $500 minimum buy-in.
+Through real estate apps like Fundrise or EquityMultiple, pre-vetted developers allow investors like yourself to buy shares of their projects for very accessible amounts of money; Fundrise, for example, has only a $500 minimum buy-in.
 Once you choose your investment, all you have to do is sit back and monitor its progress.
 While it lacks the security of knowing you own something concrete, as in traditional real estate investment, you’ll still be sharing in the profits of the market.
+You can read a full Fundrise review or EquityMultiple review to learn more.

 Step 3: Consider Taking on a Partner